Get Tested or Test at Home

 People who are at higher risk for developing severe illness from COVID-19 because of other medical conditions, older age, or having a compromised immune system, it is especially important to get tested.
 If you test positive, you may qualify for early treatment to reduce your risk of severe illness.

-You can use these rapid antigen tests to leave isolation or quarantine after the end of 5 days if you test negative and are feeling well.
+You can use these rapid antigen tests to leave isolation after 5 full days if you test negative and are feeling well.

 How to Use a Self-Test